odennav/terraform-aws-vpc-kubespray/README.md

 This project uses terraform to deploy a 3-Tier Architecture on AWS which consists of the following:

-- VPC
+- Virtual Private Cloud

 - Private, public and database subnets.

 - Bastion, private and database EC2 instances.

+- Internet for Bastion EC2 instances.

-- Internet and NAT gateway for all EC2 instances to communicate with the internet.
+- NAT gateway for private EC2 instances to communicate with the internet.

 - Elastic IPs assigned for NAT gateways.